vssrcj/tablo/README.md

 ### Styling

-You must reference the **style.css** that comes in the tablo directory in some way.
+You must reference the **style.css** stylesheet that comes in the tablo directory in some way.
 You can change this file to suit your styling needs, or make the changes under the class name *tablo*.

 ### Google Icons